Pawansahu11/Amritam-Harbal-/README.md

 License 📄
 This project is licensed under the MIT License.

-Thank you for considering the Amritam Herbal Android app!
+Thank you for considering the Amreetam Herbal Android app!
 For any inquiries or feedback, please reach out to us.

 📫 How to reach me- Email: pawansahu@gmail.com Linkedin: https://www.linkedin.com/in/pawan-kumar-861778229 Contact no. :+91 9827295995